The screenshot below displays Synfig Studio’s window layout:

 The most important panels are:

-- Navigator — shows a thumbnail image of what the currently selected canvas looks like.
+Navigator panel — shows a thumbnail image of what the currently selected canvas looks like.
 You can also zoom in and move the focus around with this panel.

 Under the hood¶

-- A layer can not only add information on top of the image below it, it can also distort and/or modify it in some other way.
+A layer can not only add information on top of the image below it, it can also distort and/or modify it in some other way.
 In this sense, Synfig’s Layers act much like filters do in Adobe Photoshop or GIMP.
-For example, we have a Blur Layer, Radial Blur Layer, Spherize Layer, Color Correct Layer, Bevel Layer, etc…
+For example, we have a Blur Layer, Radial Blur Layer, Spherize Layer, Bevel Layer, etc…

 Each layer has a set of parameters which determine how it behaves.
 When you click on a layer (either in the Canvas Window, or in the illustrated Layers Panel), you will see its parameters in the Parameters Panel.